Evidence and quantification of memory effects in competitive first passage events: Introduction

-The key quantity characterizing generic competitive events is the \textit{splitting probability}, i.e. the probability, for a random process, of realizing first a given event before several others could occur, and as such belongs to the class of first-passage observables.
-Most of available theoretical methods to determine splitting probabilities are limited to 1--dimensional Markovian processes~\cite{VanKampen1992,Redner:2001a}.
-Recent advances have considered the extension to higher dimensions for Brownian random walks ~\cite{dobramysl2020triangulation,cheviakov2011optimizing,bressloff2020target,bressloff2021first,condamin2007random,condamin2006exact,Condamin2005} and general Markovian processes (\textit{i.e.}, processes without memory) \cite{condamin2008probing,benichou2014first}.
 However, memory effects are essential in complex systems since they emerge as soon as the evolution of the random walker, or of the reaction coordinate, arises from interactions with other (possibly hidden) degrees of freedom.
 For example, the motion of a monomer in a macromolecule \cite{Panja2010,bullerjahn2011monomer,sakaue2013memory}, or that of a particle in a crowded narrow channel \cite{wei2000single}, display strong memory effects.
-Another well known experimental example of a non-Markovian process (to be studied below) is the motion of a tracer bead in a viscoelastic solution \cite{mason1997particle,mason1995optical,squires2010fluid,furst2017microrheology}, for which examples of mean square displacement (MSD) functions are shown on Fig. \ref{Fig1}(b), which clearly display several temporal regimes and strongly differ from Brownian motion, as expected in such complex fluids \cite{vanZanten2004brownian}.
-The Gaussian nature of this process, as seen on Fig.~\ref{Fig1}(c), together with the temporal non-linearity of the MSD, ensures that the observed process is indeed non-Markovian \cite{kallenberg1997foundations}.
+Another well known experimental example of a non-Markovian process (to be studied below) is the motion of a tracer bead in a viscoelastic solution \cite{mason1997particle,mason1995optical,squires2010fluid,furst2017microrheology}, for which examples of mean square displacement (MSD) functions are shown on Fig. \ref{Fig1}\textbf{B}, which clearly display several temporal regimes and strongly differ from Brownian motion, as expected in such complex fluids \cite{vanZanten2004brownian}.
+The Gaussian nature of this process, as seen on Fig.~\ref{Fig1}\textbf{C}, together with the temporal non-linearity of the MSD, ensures that the observed process is indeed non-Markovian \cite{kallenberg1997foundations}.

 However, a general theory to quantify the impact of memory effects on splitting probabilities is lacking.
 Indeed, in the context of first-passage problems for non-Markovian processes, theoretical approaches have mainly been limited to the case of single targets \cite{guerin16,ReviewBray,levernier2019survival,dolgushev15,delorme2015maximum,sadhu2018generalized,Levernier2022Everlasting,walter2021first,levernier2020kinetics}.
 In the case of two targets, the prediction of splitting probabilities is limited to 1--dimensional processes, in a few specific examples \cite{masoliver1986first,bicout2000absorption} or for scale invariant processes using scaling arguments~\cite{majumdar10} or perturbative methods~\cite{wiese19}.